 it was across the street from the Phoenix.
 (Oops.)

-So I'm just gonna go ahead and say that Adrian originally ran it
+So I'm just gonna go ahead and say that Adrian originally ran

-brunch shortly after meeting her per "Ivy."
+for brunch shortly after meeting her per "Ivy."

 The group also throws a welcome party to Arthur there which is